EXHIBITIONS

 2019 Our Days of Gold, two person exhibition with Daniel T. Wheeler at Italian Cultural Institute in Hamburg, Germany

-This two person exhibition which reflects on issues around authorship, collaboration, and the relationship between artists, technicians and technologies.
+This two person exhibition reflects on issues around authorship, collaboration, and the relationship between artists, technicians and technologies.
 Daniel T. Wheeler is a photographer and an excellent lab technician, well versed in the now rare art of colour printing.
 He selected and hand printed negatives from Ruocco’s photographic archive, which consists of thousands of images made between 2002 and 2007 and which she has been sharing on Instagram as @ourdaysofgold_film in the past 2 years.

 Ruocco is an artist that employs different strategies to outsource artistic decision making and involve other people, machines and technologies into making work with her.
 She is interested in how contingent constraints, such as an artist’s domestic circumstances and the availability of studio space or equipment, play a role in the emergence of new artworks.